Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

   * Custom Lineage

 ### Classes
-In addition to the following classes being allowed, all optional class features are allowed savve for Wizard's Cantrip Forumla which will be replace with Cantrip Versatility as detailed below.
+In addition to the following classes being allowed, all optional class features from (TCoE) are allowed save for Wizard's Cantrip Forumla which will be replace with Cantrip Versatility as detailed below.

 #### Allowed
 * Player's Handbook